Rent Choice Youth supports you by:

 - Bond Extra: a guarantee of up to $1,500 over the rental bond amount that may be paid to landlords or agents if there are rental arrears and/or property damage when a Residential Tenancy Agreement ends.

-- Rentstart Bond Loan: an interest free loan to help pay up to four weeks’ bond.
+- Rentstart Bond Loan: an interest free loan to help pay up to 4 weeks’ bond.
+Apply online for a Rentstart Bond Loan.